renovatebot/renovate/docs/usage/getting-started/running.md

 - environment variables, or
 - CLI parameters

-By default Renovate checks if a file named `config.js` is present.
+By default, Renovate checks if a file named `config.js` is present.
 Any other (`*.js`, `*.json`, `*.json5`, `*.yaml` or `*.yml`) file is supported, when you reference it with the `RENOVATE_CONFIG_FILE` environment variable (for example: `RENOVATE_CONFIG_FILE=config.yaml`).

 Some config is global-only, meaning that either it is only applicable to the bot administrator or it can only be controlled by the administrator and not repository users.
 Those are documented in [Self-hosted Configuration](../self-hosted-configuration.md).
-Your bot's global config can include both global as well as non-global configuration options, while user/repo config can only include non-global options.
+Your bot's global config can include both global and non-global configuration options, while user/repo config can only include non-global options.
 We recommend that you keep as much of the non-global config as possible in repository config files.
 This way the Renovate end users can see as much of the bot's configuration as possible.

-If you are configuring Renovate using environment variables, there are two possibilities:
+If you're configuring Renovate using environment variables, there are two possibilities:

 - Upper-cased, camel-cased, `RENOVATE_`-prefixed single config options like `RENOVATE_TOKEN=abc123` or `RENOVATE_GIT_AUTHOR=a@b.com`
 - Set `RENOVATE_CONFIG` to a [stringified](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) version of the full JSON config, for example: `RENOVATE_CONFIG='{"token":"abc123","gitAuthor":"a@b.com"}'`